+Figure 80.
+Amenities to Offer

+Amenities Selections - (can add another by owner)

+Save button

+Back button

 Hardware Requirements in Developing the System

 The hardware requirements for developing the system are carefully chosen to support a fast, stable, and efficient software development environment.
 To begin with, the system must run on an updated operating system—Windows 10 or later, or macOS Monterey or later.
 These platforms are widely supported by modern development tools, IDEs (Integrated Development Environments), and libraries necessary for web application development.
 A processor such as the Intel Core i5 (9th Generation or newer) or AMD Ryzen 5 or higher is ideal, as these CPUs offer sufficient power to compile code, run virtual environments, and manage demanding background processes without lag, all of which are critical in the software development cycle.